R-driste/R-driste/README.md

 <h3 align="center">💻 Computer Science Researcher · Developer · Maker</h3>
 I'm a high-school student from San Jose exploring the intersections of machine learning and neuro.

-(If you're reading this from University of California, hi!!!)
+(If you're reading this from University of California or NCWIT or Hack Club, hi!!!)

 ### 🧰 My Relevant Coursework
 BHS: Computer Science PLTW, Computer Science A